caseit-tech-director/caseit-web-netlify/site/content/_index.md

 pitch1:
   heading: Expand your network
   text: "An international stage.
 A rigorous competition.
 CaseIT aims to challenge
-    your traditional thinking and foster analytic skills and experience.
+    your traditional thinking to foster analytic skills and experience.
 CaseIT’s week-long competition leaves competitors with passion, fulfillment, and fosters lasting connections. "
   imageUrl: img/dsc03831.jpg
   ctaText: See How to get involved
 pitch2: